 Most of the time drug users will exhibit a combination of psychological, behavioural and physical symptoms, and that is how managers are led to test for just cause.
 The most important step an employer can take to identify substance abuse in the workplace is by doing consistent onsite drug testing.
 There is simply no substitute for facts.

-CMM Technology is one of the oldest suppliers of AOD products that are stringently tested to ensure they produce the correct results.
-Products include technology for alcohol testing, saliva drug testing, and urine drug testing.
+CMM Technology is one of the largest suppliers of AOD products in Australia - products that are stringently tested to ensure they produce the correct results.
+Products include technology for alcohol testing, oral fluid drug testing, and urine drug testing.